SContent44/durandal-es6/README.md

 This is only designed for people who are currently using DurandalJS and are looking for an in place - for example using the same build tooling (such as Webpack or Rollup).

-Here's why:

--   Your time should be focused on creating something amazing.
-A project that solves a problem and helps others

-*   You shouldn't be doing the same tasks over and over like creating a README from scratch

--   You should element DRY principles to the rest of your life :smile:

 ### Built With

 This work is of course based on top of [DurandalJS](https://github.com/BlueSpire/Durandal).